Athletics at the 1900 Summer Olympics – Men's standing long jump

 The men's standing long jump was a track & field athletics event at the 1900 Summer Olympics in Paris.
 It was held on July 16, 1900.
 Four athletes from two nations competed in the standing long jump.
 The event was won by Ray Ewry of the United States, with his teammate Irving Baxter the runner-up; the two dominated all three of the standing jumps in 1900, finishing first and second in each.
 Ewry would take gold medals in all eight standing jump events from 1900 to 1908 (as well as both events at the 1906 Intercalated Games).
 The bronze medal was won by Émile Torchebœuf of France.

 Background

 This was the first appearance of the event, which was held four times from 1900 to 1912.

 Competition format

 There was a single round of jumping.

 Records

-There was no extent world record.
+There was no extant world record.
 This was the first appearance of the event at the Olympics, so there was no Olympic record either.
-Ray Ewry set the initial Olympic record with 3.21 metres.
+Ray Ewry set the initial Olympic record with 3.30 metres.